-Coordination of intermediate level on-the-job learning with college experience to develop desirable work habits, attitudes and career awareness through supervised "PAID" or "VOLUNTEER" employment.
-A maximum of sixteen (16) semester units can be earned in General Work Experience during a student's enrollment within Yuba Community College District, with a six (6) unit maximum in any one semester.
+Coordination of introductory on-the-job learning with college experience to develop desirable work habits, attitudes and career awareness through supervised "paid" or "volunteer" employment.
+A maximum of sixteen (16) semester units can be earned in General Work Experience during a student's enrollment within Yuba Community College District, with a four (4) unit maximum in any one semester.
 Students enrolled in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
-Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
+Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/B).
+Grades are P/NP.
+(L)

-CWEE 44C 3rd Semester General Work v1-6 units Experience
+CWEE 44C 3rd Semester General Work v1-4 units Experience